anu231bhav/walls/README.md

 You can view my **resume** by scanning the **QR code** above or visiting this link: [Anubhav Mor Resume](https://anubhavmor.github.io/docs/Anubhav_Mor_Resume.pdf).

+You can also connect with me on LinkedIn: [Anubhav Mor LinkedIn](https://www.linkedin.com/in/anubhavmor/).

 I'm excited to share my first public project, hosted on GitHub Pages.
 You can check it out here: [Project Link](https://anubhavmor.github.io/walls/).

 I'd love to hear your thoughts and suggestions!